Representing Matroids over the Reals is $\exists \mathbb R$-complete: Distinct-ETR

 Clearly, $\varphi$ is satisfiable if and only if $p$ has a zero.
-As each $f_i$ has a degree at most two it holds that $p$ has degree at most four.
-As there are only $3n^3$ possible distinct constraints in $\varphi$, we have $m\leq 3n^3$.
+As each $f_i$ has a degree at most two, it holds that $p$ has degree at most four.
+Since there are three types of equations, each involving at most three variables, there are only $3n^3$ possible distinct constraints in $\varphi$.
+Thus we have $m\leq 3n^3$.
 Note that each term $f_i^2$ gives rise to at most six monomials and each coefficient is at most two.
-(For example $(x+y-z)^2 = x^2 + 2xy - 2xz + y^2 -2yz + z^2$.)
+(For example, $(x+y-z)^2 = x^2 + 2xy - 2xz + y^2 -2yz + z^2$.)
 Therefore each coefficient has absolute value at most $12m = 36n^3$.
 Thus, we can rewrite $p$ as a sum of monomials with bounded-sized coefficients, as claimed.

 \paragraph{Reduction from \Feasibility to \Strict.} In a \Strict instance, we are given a sentence of the form

 where~$\varphi$ is a well-formed and quantifier-free formula consisting of polynomial strict-inequalities in the variables and the logical connectives $\{\land, \lor\}$.